Undergraduate Course: Eroding Landscapes: Mountains, Hills and Rivers (GEGR10094)

 |Main Exam Diet S1 (December)||2:00|

-1. A detailed understanding of the physical processes involved in fluvial and hill slope erosion
+- provide a detailed understanding of the physical processes involved in fluvial and hill slope erosion

-2. A critical understanding of how local erosional processes act and interact to sculpt landscapes at catchment, mountain range and continental scales
+- provide a critical understanding of how local erosional processes act and interact to sculpt landscapes at catchment, mountain range and continental scales

-3. An ability to quantify both fluvial and hill slope processes in terms of mass conservation, and use this ability to make predictions about future behaviour of landscapes
+- provide an ability to quantify both fluvial and hill slope processes in terms of mass conservation, and use this ability to make predictions about future behaviour of landscapes

-3. Have further developed their ability to critically review and consolidate knowledge and thinking in a discipline.
+- provide an improved ability to critically review and consolidate knowledge and thinking in a discipline.

-||Anderson R.S. and Anderson S.P.
+|Anderson R.S. and Anderson S.P.
 (2010), Geomorphology: the mechanics and chemistry of landscapes, Cambridge Univ.
-Press, ISBN 0-521-51978-6. (if there's one book that you want to buy, it's this one!)
+Press, ISBN 0-521-51978-6. (if there's one book that you want to buy, it's this one!)|

 Burbank D.W. and Anderson R.S.
 (2001), Tectonic Geomorphology, Blackwell, ISBN 0-632-04386-5.